robertaronchi/panlab/content/authors/dirupo/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Now @ The Icahn School of Medicine at Mount Sinai, New York, New York, USA
+- name: Now @ The Icahn School of Medicine at Mount Sinai, New York, USA
   url: ""

 weight: 2